coffee-marios/HashMap/README.md

 ## Methods

+set(key, value) -> assigns the pair key/value to one of the buckets; it increases the number of buckets after the entries reach a critical point.

 get(key) -> returns the value or null if the key doesn't exist.

 has(key) -> returns true or false based on whether or not the key is in the hash map.

-remove(key) -> returns true if it removes the key or false if it doesn't find the key.
+remove(key) -> returns true if it removes the key or false if it doesn't find the key; it doesn't affect the number of buckets.

 length() -> returns the number of entries.

-clear() -> removes all the entries in the hash map.
+clear() -> removes all the entries in the hash map; it sets the number of buckets to 16.

 keys() -> returns all the keys inside the hash map.